dotnet/runtime/docs/workflow/using-docker.md

 You might also want to interact with the container directly for a myriad of reasons, like running multiple builds in different paths for example.
 In this case, instead of passing the build script command to the `docker` command-line, pass the flag `-it`.
 When you do this, you will get access to a small shell within the container, which allows you to explore it, run builds manually, and so on, like you would on a regular terminal in your machine.
 Note that the containers' shell's built-in tools are very limited in comparison to the ones you probably have on your machine, so don't expect to be able to do full work there.

 To do cross-building using Docker, make sure to select the appropriate image that targets the platform you want to build for.
-As for the commands to run, follow the same instructions from the cross-building doc [over here](/docs/workflow/building/coreclr/cross-building.md).
+As for the commands to run, follow the same instructions from the cross-building doc [over here](/docs/workflow/building/coreclr/cross-building.md), with the difference that you don't need to generate the *ROOTFS*, as the cross-building images already include it.

 **NOTE:** While all the official building images are marked as cross-building images, you can also use them for regular builds.